 Tolerance of those with Different Faiths and Beliefs

-To fulfil our vision at Broke Hall, we value children as individuals, each with unique range of talents, interests, learning styles and needs.
+To fulfil our vision at Broke Hall, we value children as individuals, each with unique range of talents, interests, and needs.
 In encouraging our pupils to be respectful citizens, we also cultivate tolerance of those who have different faiths and beliefs.
 Broke Hall enhances pupils’ understanding of different faiths and beliefs through religious education; PHSE; our responsive curriculum and also through collective worship.
 Beliefs, traditions and customs from around the world are studied, with visitors being invited in to our school to enrich and extend our learning.
 Through these activities our pupils gain an enhanced understanding of their place in a culturally diverse society and an understanding of the importance of identifying and combatting discrimination.

 Ipswich and Britain as a whole is a diverse society and this has been the case for time out of mind.
 Therefore, it is vital that we celebrate that diversity to promote tolerance, empathy and harmony, avoiding radicalisation and extremism.
 We actively call out intolerance of all kinds and encourage children to do the same.
 Our library features a wealth of material about other cultures, both ancient and modern; and we carefully select books for guided reading sessions so that issues surrounding acceptance and inclusion are explored.
 We extend this British Value to tolerance, acceptance and inclusion of those with different sexual or gender orientations, of those who are neurodiverse or have a disability and to the equal treatment of men and women.